Hebrews

 spirits of just men made perfect,

-covenant, and to the blood of sprinkling, that speaketh better things than
+and to the blood of sprinkling, that speaketh better

 We are here concerned with the heavenly